Erickramirez/ingest_on_demand/README.md

 # Ingest on demand

 This project has as output a Data warehouse solution.
-It includes building an ETL pipeline that extracts their data from Google Drive, stages them in a PostgreSQL instance, and transforms data into a set of dimensional tables.
+It includes building an ETL pipeline using an Airflow DAG that extracts their data from Google Drive, stages them in a PostgreSQL instance, and transforms data into a set of dimensional tables.

 Additional, there is an API service to analyze the data ingested.